jacoblapworth/akahu-sdk-swift/README.md

 $ bower install --save git@github.dev.xero.com:FutureRobot/xui-button.git
 ```

-### XUI Compatibility

-Currently compatible with XUI version 9.x

 ### XUI Button Properties
 `isDisabled`: (Boolean, Optional) Determines if the button is disabled or not.
 Set to false by default

-`isGrouped`: (Boolean, Optional) If this button is part of a parent button group.
-Set to false by default
+`isGrouped`: (Boolean, Optional) Automatically set to true when it's a child of XUIButtonGroup.
+Set to false by default otherwise

 `onClick`: (Function, Required) Bind a function to fire when the button is clicked